kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "OPSkins - Enable 2FA Step 3" src = "img/opskins_enable_2fa_step_3.png">

 After submitting the one-time code, another modal will prompt.
-On the Authenticator browser extension (or with the 2FA app/extension of your choice - instructions may vary), click on the `Scan QR Code` icon located on the top right corner, select the barcode with your cursor (holding down left click on your mouse), and then let go of left click:
+On the Authenticator browser extension (or with the 2FA app/extension of your choice - instructions may vary), click on the `Scan QR Code` icon located on the top right corner, select the barcode with your cursor by holding down left click on your mouse, and then let go:

 <img alt = "OPSkins - Enable 2FA Step 4" src = "img/opskins_enable_2fa_step_4.png">

 <img alt = "OPSkins - Enable 2FA Step 5" src = "img/opskins_enable_2fa_step_5.png">

-If the selection of the barcode was successful, a browser alert should prompt stating so:
+If the selection of the barcode was successful, a browser alert should prompt stating that it was added:

 <img alt = "OPSkins - Enable 2FA Step 6" src = "img/opskins_enable_2fa_step_6.png">